phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 (week10:radar_micro)=
 # Cloudsat: liquid and ice precipitation and rain rate

+It's useful to be able to combine multiple datasets into a single netcdf file to build a case study that makes it easy to track a data analysis.
+In this notebook we'll do this for the Texas storm we've been looking at.
-In this notebook we'll assemble a case study dataset that combines the temperature perturbatio and reflectivity dataset from {ref}`week10:temperature_perturb` with cloud variables including surface rain rate and ice and liquid water concentrations taken from the 2C-RAIN-PROFILE hdffile.
-We are looking to see whether
+Below we combine the temperature perturbatio and reflectivity dataset from {ref}`week10:temperature_perturb` with new radar cloud variables (surface rain rate and ice and liquid water concentrations) taken from the 2C-RAIN-PROFILE hdffile.

-The
+New concepts:

+1) clipping all data arrays in a dataset to the same time slice using [xarray.isel](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.isel.html)

+2) dealing with coordinate differences when combining different datasets

 ```{code-cell} ipython3
 import numpy as np